If you’re wondering what to serve with chicken salad sandwiches to help make them into a complete meal, you’ve come to the right place!

-A chicken salad sandwich is a scrumptious meal bursting with wonderful flavors and textures.
-In it are juicy tomatoes, crisp lettuce, rich cheese, and of course, the star of it all – creamy chicken salad – resting in between two slices of perfectly toasted bread or flaky croissants.
+Chicken salad is already loaded with beautiful flavors and textures.
+Then, when you make it into a sandwich, you can add juicy tomatoes, crisp lettuce, rich cheese, and of course, two slices of perfectly toasted bread or flaky croissants.

 Not only is it hearty and delicious, but it also has all the essential nutrients you need in a meal, from carbohydrates and fiber to protein and fats.

-That’s why whenever I serve it for lunch or dinner, I make sure I have time to whip up a side dish to go along with it.
-If you feel the same way as I do, you’ve come to the right place.
-Here are 12 of the best dishes to serve with chicken salad sandwiches.
+That’s why, whenever I serve it for lunch or dinner, I make sure to whip up a side dish to go along with it.

 1. Green Salad